bertenbobje/OLAT2Moodle/README.txt

   - Surveys (Quiz)
   - Files (Resource)
   - Wikis (Wiki)
-    - This will only be the shell of the wiki, because most information in the OLAT wiki is userbound
+    - This is just an empty shell of the wiki
+    - Wikis can be migrated manually by exporting the wiki activity itself to CP in OLAT, and importing it as an IMS package in Moodle.
+It will not be a wiki but the data will at least be available.

 ===========REQUIREMENTS===========